Nothing Phone 2a/2a Plus: Hardware

-The smartphones feature a dual rear-facing camera setup, which includes a 50 MP Samsung ISOCELL GN9 wide-angle lens with an aperture, phase-detection autofocus, and optical image stabilization, as well as a 50 MP Samsung ISOCELL JN1 ultrawide-angle lens with an aperture and a 114° field of view.
+The smartphones feature a dual rear-facing camera setup, which includes a 50 MP Samsung ISOCELL GN9 wide-angle lens with an aperture, phase-detection autofocus, and optical image stabilisation, as well as a 50 MP Samsung ISOCELL JN1 ultrawide-angle lens with an aperture and a 114° field of view.
 Additionally, the Phone (2a) features a 32 MP Sony IMX615 front-facing camera with an aperture, while the Phone (2a) Plus features a 50 MP Samsung ISOCELL JN1 front-facing camera with an aperture, which is the same sensor used in ultra-wide rear-facing lens.
-A rear-camera camera of both smartphones and a front-facing camera of the Phone (2a) Plus have the ability to record videos at up to 4K@30fps, while a front-facing camera of the Phone (2a) have the ability to record videos at up to 1080p@60fps.
+A rear-facing camera of both smartphones and a front-facing camera of the Phone (2a) Plus have the ability to record videos at up to 4K@30fps, while a front-facing camera of the Phone (2a) have the ability to record videos at up to 1080p at 60fps.

 Software

 The Phone (2a) comes out of the box with Nothing OS 2.5 installed, while the Plus model comes with Nothing OS 2.6 installed.
 Both user interfaces are based on Android 14.
-Later, both models were updated to Nothing OS 3.0, which is based on Android 15.
+Later, both models were updated to Nothing OS 3.0, which is based on Android 15, then Nothing OS 4.0 based on Android 16 in late 2025.